Wiki · Concept · Last reviewed June 24, 2026

 Provider Types

 Dedicated endpoints reserve infrastructure for predictable traffic, lower latency variance, higher throughput, stronger isolation, or enterprise controls.
 Together AI separates serverless inference from dedicated endpoints backed by reserved compute.
 Baseten similarly distinguishes managed model APIs from deployed endpoints for custom models and chains.
+Replicate describes deployments as private, fixed endpoints with configurable model versions, hardware, and scaling.

 Routing and marketplace layers sit above individual providers.
 OpenRouter lets applications choose, rank, or restrict upstream providers for a model; Hugging Face lists multiple inference providers behind one developer surface.
-These layers make the inference market more liquid, but also introduce questions about provenance, routing policy, and consistency.
+These layers make the inference market more liquid, but also introduce questions about provenance, routing policy, provider incentives, and consistency.

 Why the Layer Matters